-Any fixing to the building must be inspected by a competent person prior to first use.
+Any fixing to the building must be inspected by a competent person prior to first use as per LOLER 1998.
 This is particularly important if a waterproof covering is to be applied.

-Abseil rails may also be fitted with carriages that travel along the rail and are fitted with two anchor points to attach both the primary and secondary ropes which are then equalized to prevent shock loading on one anchor.
-Carriages are advantageous as the user does not need to de-rig their ropes and then re-rig them the other side of the intermediate support and can traverse the building.
+Abseil rails may also be fitted with carriages that travel along the rail.
+Two separate carriages need to be fitted to attach both the primary and secondary ropes which are then equalized to prevent shock loading on one anchor.
+Carriages are advantageous as the user does not need to de-rig their ropes and then re-rig them the other side of the intermediate support and can traverse the building making this a quicker and more cost-effective cleaning method than other forms of abseil systems.